SelfCareMap

 1. Deep Sweating at the Cellular Level

-Infrared saunas induce a profound sweat response—often more intense than what you’d experience in a conventional sauna—because the heat penetrates deeper into tissues.
-Sweat is one of the body’s primary routes for eliminating toxins, including heavy metals like lead, mercury, cadmium, and arsenic, as well as BPA, phthalates, and other endocrine-disrupting chemicals found in plastics and personal care products.
-Studies have shown that infrared sauna sessions can increase the excretion of these substances through sweat, sometimes at levels significantly higher than in urine or blood.
+Infrared saunas induce a profound sweat response, often more intense than what you’d experience in a conventional sauna, because the heat penetrates deeper into tissues.
+While traditional saunas heat the surface of the skin, infrared waves reach the subcutaneous layers, triggering a systemic sweat.
+Sweat is one of the body’s primary routes for eliminating toxins, including heavy metals like lead, mercury, cadmium, and arsenic.
+It also helps expel BPA, phthalates, and other endocrine-disrupting chemicals found in plastics, synthetic fragrances, and personal care products.

 2. Enhanced Circulation and Lymphatic Flow